Open Letter to EC-Council: Request for Programmatic Credential Verification API

 The core problem: EC-Council's ASPEN system provides no mechanism for a credential holder to programmatically prove ownership of their certification to a third-party platform.

 As a result, CertScore is forced to classify all EC-Council credentials (CEH, CCISO, CND, ECSA, CHFI, CPENT, LPT, CSCU, etc.) as "self-reported," a lower trust tier that awards zero points toward a user's CertScore ranking.
-Meanwhile, credentials from Credly and Accredible achieve "verified" status with full points, because those providers offer email hash verification that complies with the Open Badges specification.
+Meanwhile, credentials from Credly and Accredible achieve "verified" status with full points, because those providers offer a way for third-party platforms to confirm ownership.

 This means an EC-Council Certified Ethical Hacker (CEH), one of the most respected certifications in cybersecurity, carries less trust weight on our platform than a Credly-issued badge, purely because of this technical limitation.